Camera Lenses

 When you shoot with varying focal lengths, your subject will become smaller against the background.
 This also helps make the subject appear more proportionate.

-You will risk distorting your subjects’ features if you use lenses wider than 50mm.
-But feel free to adjust your lenses depending on your subject’s type of face.
+If you use lenses wider than 50mm, you risk distorting your subjects’ features.
+But feel free to adjust your lenses depending on your subject’s face type.

 Combine this amazing proportion ability with the telephoto lens capability to isolate subjects and become a portrait photography master!
 Or an over-geared amateur photographer.